 Buying a home at some point?
 In real-life many people take out a loan for their home.
 As much as possible in this class we are investigating real-world situations, and this assignment is no exception.
 This all actually happened-to me!

-1. Write down the loan payment formula with numbers filled in for an 84212 loan for 30 years compounded at 6.75% monthly and calculate this.
-Check that your calculator shows a monthly payment of \$546.20 on it.
+1. Write down the loan payment formula with numbers filled in for an 84212 loan for 30 years compounded at 6.75% monthly.
+Check that your calculator shows a monthly payment of \$546.20.